AbdulSamadKt/Fetch-stock-data-from-yahoo/README.md

-# Fetch-stock-data-from-yahoo
+# fetch-stock-data-from-yahoo-using-wordpress

-Fetching stock data from yahoo using Wordpress
+Fetching stock data from yahoo using Wordpress shortcode.